David-Vandensteen/neocore/README.md

 The hot-reload process will rebuild & run your project autmaticaly.

 Some problems currently:
-* The process is not a real watcher (he rebuild if folder size change)
+* The process is not a real watcher (the rebuild is trigger if the folder size change)
-* When you break this process, path ist not restored (close & reopen a new terminal)
+* When you break this process, path is not restored in the current terminal (close & reopen a new terminal)

 #